 Giving birth is arguably the most intense experience we will ever have.

 Trauma is defined as “a deeply distressing or disturbing experience.”
-So a birth that leaves us feeling distressed or disturbed is a traumatic birth.
+A birth that leaves us feeling distressed or disturbed is a traumatic birth.

 When we give birth, we do so from our core—not just the core of our bodies, but the core of ourselves.
 We are open and vulnerable during and after birth, and the energy that is around us is the energy that we absorb.
 It becomes a part of the inner voice that guides us in motherhood.